Kostasgr1089/arduSensor/arduinoSetup.md

 1. No WiFi connection: Check SSID/Password.
 2. Failed to read data from sensor: Check SDA/SCL wiring.
 3. HTTP errors: Verify serverUrl and authToken.
+4. Data not accepted by backend: Launch server with ``` python manage.py runserver 0.0.0.0:8000```